Day-Hiking in Southern Yukon

 Night in a cabin/lodge

-Today we leave Kluane National Park behind as we head back east past Whitehorse.
+Today we leave Kluane National Park behind as we head back east past Whitehorse to the next part of our hiking trip.
 On the way though, we will not pass the opportunity to hike around Kusawa Lake and enjoy the stunning view of the lake and the mountains of Kusawa Territorial Park around it.
 The view is accessible long before we reach the top of this hike, which presents an elevation gain of 850m for 8km return.

 After our hike, we jump back in the van and keep driving towards the Yukon’s southern lakes region and our cabins for the next 3 nights.